Four-dimensional operator systems without the lifting property: Main results

 \section{Main results}

 We start by showing that, if $\cA$ is a unital $C^*$-algebra generated by $n$ unitaries, then a certain $4$-dimensional operator subsystem of $M_{n+1}(\cA)$ enjoys a unique extension property with respect to homomorphisms on $\cA$.
 The matrix entries of the spanning elements of $\cS$ actually lie in the operator system spanned by the unitary generators of $\cA$.
+In this lemma and the rest of the paper, we make the identification $M_{n+1}(\cA) \simeq \cA \otimes M_{n+1}$.

 \begin{lemma} Suppose that $\cA$ is a unital $C^*$-algebra generated by $n$ unitaries $u_1,...,u_n$.
 Define

 Let $\cS=\text{span}\{1 \otimes I_{n+1},S,1 \otimes E_{11}, J\}$, and let $\rho:\cA \to \cB$ be a unital $*$-homomorphism into a unital $C^*$-algebra $\cB$.
 If $\psi:\cA \otimes M_{n+1} \to \cB \otimes M_{n+1}$ is a ucp map satisfying $\psi_{|\cS}=(\rho \otimes \id_{n+1})_{|\cS}$, then $\psi=\rho \otimes \id_{n+1}$ on $\cA \otimes M_{n+1}$. \end{lemma}